spine-tools/Spine-Toolbox/README.md

     Optional: Instead of venv, one can also use a [miniconda](https://docs.conda.io/projects/conda/en/stable/glossary.html#miniconda-glossary) environment.
-You can [download miniconda from here](https://docs.conda.io/en/latest/miniconda.html). **Note: Anaconda environments are not supported.** Create a new Python 3.11 miniconda environment without linking packages from the base environment using
+You can [download miniconda from here](https://docs.conda.io/en/latest/miniconda.html). **Note: Anaconda environments are not supported.** Create a new Python 3.12 (check the supported Python versions above) miniconda environment without linking packages from the base environment using

-        conda create -n spinetoolbox python=3.11
+        conda create -n spinetoolbox python=3.12

 4. Activate the venv environment on Windows (provided that you are in `Spine-Toolbox` directory) using